-Full TitleAn Exploratory Study of the Biologic Effects of Nivolumab and Ipilumab Monotherapy and Nivolumab in Combination with Ipilimumab Treatment in Subjects with Advanced Melanoma(Unresectable or Metastatic) Back to top
+Full TitleAn Exploratory Study of the Biologic Effects of Nivolumab and Ipilumab Monotherapy and Nivolumab in Combination with Ipilimumab Treatment in Subjects with Advanced Melanoma(Unresectable or Metastatic)

 The purpose of this study is to determine if nivolumab (BMS-936558) is safe and well tolerated in patients with melanoma that has spread (metastasized) or cannot be surgically removed.
 Nivolumab boosts the body’s immune system by targeting a protein on white blood cells called PD-1.

 PD-1 normally maintains the balance of the immune system by shutting it down at the right time.
 Some cancers take advantage of this shut-down mechanism by activating PD-1, enabling them to escape attack by the body’s white blood cells.
 Nivolumab binds to and inactivates PD-1, enhancing the body’s ability to detect and destroy cancer cells.

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: